niharika5200/food-order-website/README.md

-# food-order-website
+# Food_Order_Website_Project
-- A CSS ,HTML ,javascript based food website
-- A project assigned by Josh Technology in Round 2 for creating a food order website using HTML, CSS and JavaScript for Front End Developer Role.
+ A project assigned by Josh Technology in Round 2 for creating a food order website using HTML, CSS and JavaScript for Front End Developer Role.